Automation Tasks

 Enabled by default.
 When enabled, a failure in this step stops the task.
 When disabled, later steps can continue.

-Parallel + Stop on Failure: A parallel step can still stop the task on failure, but other parallel work may already be in progress.
+Parallel + Stop on Failure: A parallel step or group can still stop the task on failure, but other work in the same execution stage may already be in progress.

 Step Execution Settings Detail